 I believe a welcoming, safe and supportive therapeutic environment is the key to emotional healing and personal growth.
 Working together, we will make sense of whatever has become a problem for you in the 'here and now' or enduring issues with their roots in the past.
-My hope is you will not only begin to feel better but know you have been understood in the context of your history, gender, sexuality and culture.
-I believe often when we are faced with fears linked to uncertainty, uncontrollability and unpredictability or feeling hopeless about the future, counselling/psychotherapy can provide us with the insight and skills we need to make a lasting change.
+My hope is you will not only gain clarity and insight but know you have been understood in the context of your history, gender, sexuality and culture.
+I believe often when we are faced with fears linked to uncertainty, uncontrollability and unpredictability or feeling hopeless about the future, counselling/psychotherapy can support us to make a lasting change.

-I have experience with supporting people with anxiety, depression, low mood as well as obsessions & compulsions
+I have experience with supporting people with anxiety, depression and low mood.

-After our initial contact by phone or email, we can then meet for a face to face consultation (or over the phone for 'telephone counselling') to further discuss your requirements and to get a sense of how we might work together.
+After our initial contact by video, phone or email to further discuss your requirements and to get a sense of how we might work together.
 Clients usually attend regular weekly fifty-minute sessions, arrangements can be either short or long-term, and there will be progress reviews with either option.
-My practice hours are Saturday 8:00 am to 4:00 pm (Friday sessions are available until the end of February 2020).
+My practice hours are Weekdays and Saturdays 10:00 am to 6:00 pm.
+In-person sessions postponed:

 The GDPR includes the following rights for individuals:-